urban-plumber/urban-plumber.github.io/AU-Preston/plots/SNUUCM/index.md

 ### out of range: baseline

- - SNUUCM RoadSurfT max value of 343.9175 is greater than expected 343.0 [K]
- - SNUUCM TairSurf max value of 1163.1962 is greater than expected 333.0 [K]

 ### out of range: detailed

- - SNUUCM RoofSurfT max value of 359.0009 is greater than expected 343.0 [K]
+ - SNUUCM RoofSurfT max value of 359.0009 is greater than expected 353.0 [K]
- - SNUUCM RoadSurfT max value of 345.1742 is greater than expected 343.0 [K]
- - SNUUCM TairSurf max value of 1130.6298 is greater than expected 333.0 [K]

 [Link to variable definitions](../modelattrs/variable_definitions.md)